• Skip to primary navigation

 So, as chickens age, their egg production decreases.
 This might lead you to wonder, how long do chickens live?

-A chicken doesn’t just stop laying eggs, but there are signs to look for to see if your hen has either stopped production or is close to stopping production.
+A chicken doesn't just stop laying eggs, but there are ways to tell if a chickens is still laying eggs or is close to stopping production.
 So, once your hen hits the two year mark she will still lay, but it may not be as steady as her prime years.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.